maehr/awesome-digital-history/README.md

 ## Data and Statistics

+- [histhub.ch/](https://histhub.ch/) - The platform manages standard data on Swiss history on the one hand and develops digital tools for networking databases on the other.
+- [hsso.ch/](https://hsso.ch/) - Historical statistics of Switzerland online.
 - [www.sfa-laboratory.ch/sr/cubestest/index.php](http://www.sfa-laboratory.ch/sr/cubestest/index.php) - In Switzerland's national accounts, the Federal Council reports to parliament on income and expenditure for the past year.
-- [hsso.ch/](https://hsso.ch/) - Historical statistics of Switzerland online.
+- [industriekultur.ch/](https://industriekultur.ch/) - Industriekultur Schweiz makes the most important witnesses of Switzerland's industrial past visible and records them in a national online inventory.
 - [www.jstor.org/dfr/](https://www.jstor.org/dfr/) - Define and request datasets for content on JSTOR, or download a sample dataset for teaching text mining techniques.
 - [fxtop.com/](https://fxtop.com/) - This site offers huge historical forex rate history since 1953, conversion in the past feature, inflation history for major countries and currencies, euro & European Monetary Union (EMU) information.

+## Encyclopaedias

+- [hls-dhs-dss.ch/](https://hls-dhs-dss.ch/) - The Historical Dictionary of Switzerland (HLS) is a scientifically compiled, networked, up-to-date and multimedia specialist dictionary on Swiss history.
+- [plato.stanford.edu/](https://plato.stanford.edu/) - The Stanford Encyclopedia of Philosophy organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.

 ## Tools